 It’s particularly frustrating if you are literally just sitting there looking at your phone, or catching up on the latest gossip with your gym buddy, while the machine or equipment is just waiting to be used.

-It is good gym etiquette to be mindful of others, specially during peak times.
+It is good gym etiquette to be mindful of others, especially during peak times.
 Being efficient with your workout will help others be efficient with theirs 😊.

 4. Focusing on Your Workout and Not Staring at Others